Connecting federal employees, scientists, educators, and the public with their wilderness heritage

 represents only the information available.
 In addition to the resources provided here, you may also be able to obtain advice and recommendations through discussion on

-Measuring Attributes of Wilderness Character: BLM Implementation Guidance, Version 1.5 FWS
+Measuring Attributes of Wilderness Character: BLM Implementation Guidance, Version 1.5 FS

 Monitoring Selected Conditions Related to Wilderness Character: A National Framework